an1mehacker/SR-Economy-Simulator/README.md

 - Change breakpoints for every 25% of equilibrium from 0 to 200% instead of at fixed values
 - Growth - Triggers producer bonuses, points price fluctuations downwards in price.
 Lasts 0.5-1.5 years.
 - Recession - triggers selling bonuses, points price fluctuations upwards in price.
 Also lasts 0.5-1.5 years
-- In addition to Enterprise Producers, add many smaller in quantity Individual Producers
 - Buying from one Market and selling it to another and see the changes in price
 - Add interaction with Trade Good Legality and Essential status
 - Producer Bonuses.
 Check bonuses on other markets and seek the corresponding producers that get rewarded for more profit